SouravDas25/WinBGI/README.md

   - In the Genaral Tab make sure the button saying "Add the following command when calling linker." is checked.
   - Inside the box just below it add the following command "-lbgi  -lgdi32" without quotes.
   - Click OK
-  - Now Compile and Run the test program.
+  - Now Compile and Run the wBGI\test.c program.